WolfgangMehner/vim-plugins/perl-support/README.md

                | +-------------------------------------------+ |
                +-----------------------------------------------+

-Any problems ?
+Any problems?
 See the TROUBLESHOOTING section at the end of the help file 'doc/perlsupport.txt'.

-For a system-wide installation please see the help file 'doc/perlsupport.txt'.

 --------------------------------------------------------------------------------

 RELEASE NOTES
 ================================================================================

 RELEASE NOTES FOR VERSION 5.4pre
 ----------------------------------------------------------------------
-- Added 'g:Perl_CustomTemplateFile' and 'g:Perl_AdditionalTemplates'.
+- Add 'g:Perl_CustomTemplateFile'.
-- Added template personalization file and setup wizard.
+- Add template personalization file and setup wizard.
-- Removed unused 'g:Perl_GuiTemplateBrowser' and 'g:Perl_MenuHeader'.
+- Remove unused 'g:Perl_GuiTemplateBrowser' and 'g:Perl_MenuHeader'.
 - New and reworked templates.
-- Changed map "\vs" -> "\vps", in favor of a more consistent naming scheme.
+- Change map "\vs" -> "\vps", in favor of a more consistent naming scheme.
 - Minor changes.

 RELEASE NOTES FOR OLDER VERSIONS
 ----------------------------------------------------------------------
 -> see file 'perl-support/doc/ChangeLog'

 --------------------------------------------------------------------------------

 FILES
 ================================================================================

     README.md